stevekriz/Teetotaler/README.md

-# Application to Hire a Driver
+# A Mobile Application to Hire a Driver

 Snapshots:
   <p align="center">